Introduction: Extended Producer Responsibility

 - List of products with Model No. and Quantity. ( Approx)

-- If Previous sale already done then required
+- If a Previous sale has already done then required

 - Date of first sales (day/month/year) &Qty